shangguanxiaowen/learnGit/readme.txt

-creating a new branch is quickly
+creating a new branch is quickly qip simple.